 7. Finally, select and fine-tune your ad creative as desired in the Format section.

-💡 Note: As we mentioned, Instagram chatbots don’t exist at this time.
-So you can’t automate any part of your DMs, even a welcome message.
+💡 Note: Instagram chatbots aren't here quite yet—but Chatfuel is working on tools for Instagram automation as we speak!
+Sign up to get notified when we launch.
+In the meantime, you can’t automate any part of your DMs, even a welcome message.
 (You can create "quick replies" to common questions, but you still have to manually send them.)
 That means your ad creative should include a call to action that gets users to message you when they arrive at a blank screen in your DMs.
 Even something as simple as Message us YES to learn more! might do the trick.
 Experiment and see what gives you the best results.

 #2.
 Click-to-Messenger ads for Instagram

-You’ve likely explored or currently use click-to-Messenger ads to bring new users to your chatbot: meaning, ads that show up on Facebook and direct users to your bot in Messenger. 🤖
+You’ve probably explored or currently use click-to-Messenger ads to bring new users to your chatbot: meaning, ads that show up on Facebook and direct users to your bot in Messenger. 🤖

 Now, there is a way to have these ads show up in Instagram instead, and still direct users to your Messenger chatbot.
 But we encourage you to start with a smaller budget (maybe $5-15/day) to see how these work for your business, because: